lawrenceevalyn/MASTERS-ESSAY/research-log.md

 With help from Charles, I figured out how to correlate my motifs with the new genre-tags!
 Now I can mess around with correlating each motif with different genre-tags and seeing what happens.

-I think any genre-tag that has fewer than five books attached it one I can ignore at this stage -- as I index the rest of Frank, they may become relevant and gain more books, but for now they're just clutter.
+I think any genre-tag that has fewer than five books attached to it is one I can ignore at this stage -- as I index the rest of Frank, they may become relevant and gain more books, but for now they're just clutter.
 I'm finding horror/terror and Radcliffe/Monk&monastic-shocker to be useful dichotomies (though I'm a little uncomfortable using *percentage* bar graphs, even though they're so much clearer) but I need to figure out what I'm doing with high gothic/ domestic/ sentimental/ history/ etc. Maybe lump domestic & sentimental together again?
 There are *so many* high gothic texts.

 <!-- I really wish I was farther along-- it's well past the time when I should be *writing*, but I fundamentally believe that my previous genre-type experiment was methodologically flawed, and my motif-only work is uselessly incomplete.
 I just have to get more of my other responsibilities off my back and let Hard Work do its best!